 Environmental testing is not the same as reliability testing.
 Do you know this?
 Although environmental test and reliability test are closely related, they are very different in terms of test purpose, test time, magnitude of environmental stress used, test type, selection criteria of environmental force value, etc.

 Environmental testing is to investigate the adaptability of the product to the environment, to determine whether the design of the product's environmental adaptability meets the contract requirements, and to provide decision-making basis for acceptance and rejection.
-The reliability test is to quantitatively evaluate the reliability of the product, that is, under the specified environmental conditions, the probability of the product to complete the specified function within the specified time.
+The ort reliability testing to quantitatively evaluate the reliability of the product, that is, under the specified environmental conditions, the probability of the product to complete the specified function within the specified time.

 In the environmental test, the time of each test basically depends on the selected test and the specific test procedure, but due to the different time required for the performance test at each stage, the test time is much shorter than that of the reliability test.
 The reliability test time depends on the reliability index value to be verified, the selected statistical test scheme and the quality of the product itself.
 The time can only be determined when the total unit hours of the product to be tested reaches the specified value or the acceptance fails.